marksowell/retire-html-serverless-parser/README.md

 # Retire HTML Serverless Parser
 The Retire HTML Serverless Parser consists of a client-side script and a serverless cloud function.
-The tool is designed to parse HTML output from Retire.js.
+The tool is designed to parse HTML output from [Retire.js](https://github.com/RetireJS/retire.js).
 Utilizing the client-side script to send the HTML file to the serverless function, serverless component fetches vulnerability data for the identified JavaScript libraries.
 The consolidated results are then presented to the user in a clear and comprehensive format through the client-side script.

-## Usage
-### Requirements
+## Requirements
 - Python 3.6 or higher
 - `requests` library in Python